Strategic Resource Fund

 Direct mapping of active conflicts to specific commodity disruptions.
 Markets are still pricing peacetime assumptions while wars are already disrupting production, logistics, and strategic stockpiling across multiple resource categories.

-World War Cycle Phase Tracker
+Global Conflict Cycle Phase Tracker

 We are currently in the Multi-Theater Expansion Phase.
 Future historians will likely identify a specific inflection point in hindsight, similar to how September 1, 1939 was retroactively designated the "start" of WW2 despite the cycle beginning years earlier with Manchuria, Ethiopia, Spain, and China.